HCC Placement Testing

 What do I need to bring on test day?

-Students need to bring a picture ID to verify their identifcation.
+Students need to bring a picture ID to verify their identification.
 Pencils, scratch paper, and calculators are provided for students.
 No outside materials are allowed in the testing room.

 What do I do if I need accommodations during testing?